-We have compiled a list of our four favorite monitors for running AutoCAD, and why we think they are just the thing to help increase your productivity.
+We have compiled a list of our four favorite monitors for running AutoCAD and other CAD software, and why we think they are just the thing to help increase your productivity.

 - If you are looking for an affordable office monitor, check out the Philips 276E9QDSB.
 While the price is extremely reasonable, the performance you get from this display is fantastic.